catalystneuro/dandi_s3_log_parser/README.md

   --file_limit 20
 ```

+In summer of 2024, this process took less than ?? hours to bin all ??
+GB of reduced log data.

 ### Mapping

 The next step, that should also be updated regularly (daily-weekly), is to iterate through all current versions of all Dandisets, mapping the reduced logs to their assets.